kelseyhightower/pipeline/README.md

 07086bf1e94d  6e2865a45c29974b0b9099fa824fc00d0128de18  2017-11-16T21:37:59
 ```

+> Notice a new image was created based on the `1.0.0` tag pushed to the `pipeline-application` GitHub repository.

-List the pods in the QA cluster:
+List the pods created by the `pipeline-qa-deployment` build trigger:

 ```
 kubectl get pods \